koraytugay/koraytugay.github.io/content/various/maven.md

 To access properties from the `settings.xml` file, the `settings.` prefix is used.
 For accessing environmental variable values, `env.` prefix can be used.
 For example, `${env.PATH}` would return the value of the `PATH` environmental variable.

 #### User-Defined Properties
 Custom properties can be declared within the `<properties />` element.
 Such properties are usually used for dependency versions.
-For example:

 ## Build Cycle
 ### Plug-Ins and Goals